Maximal coin-position entanglement generation in a quantum walk for the third step and beyond regardless of the initial state

-In a dimensional (1D) DTQW with static coin operations (unchanging coin operation during evolution), entanglement generation depends on the initial coin state and cannot reach a maximal value~\cite{Abal2006PhysRevA}.
+In a {one-dimensional} (1D) DTQW with static coin operations (unchanging coin operation during evolution), entanglement generation depends on the initial coin state and cannot reach the maximal value~\cite{Carneiro2005Entanglement,Abal2006PRA}.
 Counterintuitively, by introducing disorder into the DTQW~\cite{Chandrashekar2013ArXiv}, e.g., randomly choosing SU(2) coin operation

-at each step, generated entanglement is significantly enhanced and achieves MEG asymptotically independent of initial conditions~\cite{Vieira2013PhysRevLett,Vieira2014PhysRevA}.
-Motivated by robust entanglement generation under experimental conditions with imperfections and disorder, random-coin DTQWs have been studied for various disorder configurations~\cite{Zeng2017,Orthey2019,Pires2021,Laneve2021PhysRevResearch} and been observed experimentally in a 20-step optical network~\cite{Wang2018Optica}.
+at each step, generated entanglement is significantly enhanced and achieves maximal entanglement generation~(MEG) asymptotically independent of initial conditions~\cite{Vieira2013PhysRevLett,Vieira2014PhysRevA}.
+Motivated by robust entanglement generation under experimental conditions with imperfections and disorder, random-coin DTQWs have been theoretically studied for various disorder configurations~\cite{Salimi2012,Rohde2013PRA,Montero2016PRA,Molfetta2016,Zeng2017,Orthey2019,Singh2019,Buarque2019PhysRevE,Pires2021,Laneve2021PhysRevResearch} and have been experimentally observed with linear optics~\cite{Wang2018Optica,Tao2021OL,Zhang2022PRA}. {The enhancement of entanglement is not limited to the disorder in coin operation.
+Introducing the disorder in the shift operator can enhance the coin-position entanglement generation as well~\cite{Pires2019SR,SEN2020,Pires2020PRE_shiftdisorder,Naves2022PRA}.
+Besides, phenomena of entanglement boosting also exist in the quantum Parrondo walk~\cite{Pires2020PRE,Munsif2020AQT,Walczak2021PRE,Walczak2022PRE_threecoin} }